rackerlabs/support-how-to/content/cloud-orchestration/build-cloud-orchestration-templates.md

 The following section provides some examples of HEAT templates for different use cases.
 Each template can be used for your own Orchestration templates by copying the examples into a text file then saving the file as a YAML file.

-**Note:** YAML requires the indentations be perserved for each example, in order for the template to be usable by the HEAT infrastructure.
+**Note:** YAML requires the indentations be preserved for each example, in order for the template to be usable by the HEAT infrastructure.

 #### Single server